metio/terraform-provider-k8s/docs/data-sources/telemetry_istio_io_telemetry_v1_manifest.md

 Optional:

-- `operation` (String) Operation controls whether or not to update/add a tag, or to remove it.Valid Options: UPSERT, REMOVE
+- `operation` (String) Operation controls whether or not to update/add a tag, or to remove it.
+Valid Options: UPSERT, REMOVE
 - `value` (String) Value is only considered if the operation is 'UPSERT'.